 3 Ball Entertainment is one of television’s most prolific producers of reality and non-fiction programming for broadcast, cable and digital/OTT platforms.
-Fully independent, the company employs more than 225 people in a state-of-the-art, 40,000 square-foot facility in Manhattan Beach, California.
+Fully independent, the company employs more than 225 people in a state-of-the-art, 40,000 square-foot facility in Redondo Beach, California.

 3 BALL ENTERTAINMENT

 In a career spanning two decades, Ross Weintraub has overseen hundreds of series for broadcast and cable television, both domestically and internationally, and more than $700 million in production.